gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 - Traveler Accommodation
 - Architectural, Engineering, and Related Services

-Number of terminated regional centers
+#### Number of terminated regional centers

-Where do the receipts go
+- 98 regional centers have been terminated by USCIS so far.

 ## Regional center terminations